Inertial confinement fusion

 Inertial confinement fusion (ICF) is a fusion energy process that initiates nuclear fusion reactions by compressing and heating targets filled with fuel.
 The targets are small pellets, typically containing deuterium (2H) and tritium (3H).

-Energy is deposited in the target's outer layer, which explodes outward.
+Typically, short pulse lasers deposit energy on a hohlraum.
+Its inner surface vaporizes, releasing X-rays.
+These converge on the pellet's exterior, turning it into a plasma.
 This produces a reaction force in the form of shock waves that travel through the target.
 The waves compress and heat it.
-Sufficiently powerful shock waves generate fusion.
+Sufficiently powerful shock waves achieve the Lawson criterion for fusion of the fuel.

-ICF is one of two major branches of fusion energy research; the other is magnetic confinement fusion.
+ICF is one of two major branches of fusion research; the other is magnetic confinement fusion (MCF).
 When first proposed in the early 1970s, ICF appeared to be a practical approach to power production and the field flourished.
 Experiments demonstrated that the efficiency of these devices was much lower than expected.
 Throughout the 1980s and '90s, experiments were conducted in order to understand the interaction of high-intensity laser light and plasma.
 These led to the design of much larger machines that achieved ignition-generating energies.
+Nonetheless, MCF currently dominates power-generation approaches.

+Unlike MCF, ICF has direct dual-use applications to the study of thermonuclear weapon detonation.
+For nuclear states, ICF forms a component of stockpile stewardship.
+This allows the allocation of not only scientific but military funding.

-The largest operational ICF experiment is the National Ignition Facility (NIF) in the US.
-In 2022, the NIF produced fusion, delivering 2.05 megajoules (MJ) of energy to the target produced 3.15 MJe, the first time that an ICF device produced more energy than was delivered to the target.
+California's Lawrence Livermore National Laboratory has dominated ICF history, and operates the largest ICF experiment, the National Ignition Facility (NIF).
+In 2022, an NIF deuterium-tritium shot yielded 3.15 megajoules (MJ) from a delivered energy of 2.05 MJ, the first time that any fusion device produced an energy gain factor above one.